Mu4ger/Twitter-X-Auto-Poster/README.md

 # Twitter-X-Auto-Poster
-Twiitter / OpenAI API's to publish automated Tweets
+Using Twitter / OpenAI APIs to publish automated Tweets.